Back to the Future: The Role of Past and Future Context Predictability in Incremental Language Production: General Discussion

 The core claim of speaker-oriented accounts of probabilistic reduction is that predictability facilitates lexical access, which, in turn, leads to reduced effort in the phonetic and articulatory encoding of the word.
 Yet the effects of contextual predictability on the \emph{content} of speaker choices remain underexplored in naturalistic speech, owing to the difficulty of inferring the intended lexical meaning that the speakers aim to convey through their choice of lexical representation.
 In our second study, we examined the effects of form-based, lexico-semantic, and contextual factors on word choice in substitution contexts, where the speaker's self-repair serves as an approximation of their production target.

-A large body of psycholinguistic research has linked the different categories of speech errors to different loci in the production system.
-Indeed, lexical production is generally assumed to be a multistage process comprising two broad levels of representation: the lemma, which encodes lexico-semantic and syntactic features of a word and its corresponding phonological form (\citealt{garrett1980levels,kempen1983lexicalization,roelofs1997weaver,dell1992stages} \emph{cf}. \citealt{pickering2024language}).
-A further point of contention even within staged proposals of lexical selection is whether frequency or lexical-level availability effects operate solely at the level of the phonological form \citep{jescheniak1994word} or are shared across both form and lemma representations \citep{dell1990effects,gahl2008time}.
+\rr{A large body of psycholinguistic research has interpreted different categories of speech errors as reflecting disruptions in the mechanisms involved in lexical production, whether through failures at specific processing stages \citep{fromkin1971non,garrett1980levels,levelt1999models} or through interactions between representational levels \citep{dell1981stages,cutting1999semantic,rapp2000discreteness,navarrete2005phonological,goldrick2011interaction}.
+Despite their differences, these accounts are primarily concerned with the representational architecture of the production system, situating them at the algorithmic level of analysis.}

-We explicate our findings within a view of lexical selection that is agnostic to assumptions about the nature of lexical representation and stages (or lack thereof) in processing.
+\rr{In the present study, we adopt a computational-level perspective, focusing on the informational constraints that operate during lexical selection.} That is, we explicate our findings within a view of lexical selection that is agnostic to assumptions about the nature of lexical representation and stages (or lack thereof) in processing.
 Instead, we view the lexical (mis-)selections in substitution errors as resulting from competition between form-, meaning-, and context-based information.
 While self-repairs may reflect a more optimal prioritization of these information sources, substitution errors reveal suboptimal weighting of these cues under intrinsic constraints on information processing \citep{bock1982toward,ferreira2002central,futrell2023information}.

 The different types of errors provide a diagnostic of the specific cue-weighting failures that occurred during lexical production.
-Across the four types examined in our study, lexical frequency emerged as a consistent predictor of substitution choice, with purely form-based or phonologically-related errors, in particular, exhibiting no influence of meaning- or context-based information.
-In other words, mis-selecting a purely phonological competitor may reflect a lapse in attending both to information beyond the current word and to the speaker's intended lexical meaning, therefore reflecting a strong availability-based production preference.
+Across the four types examined in our study, lexical frequency emerged as a consistent predictor of substitution choice, with purely phonologically-related errors, in particular, exhibiting no influence of contextual information.
+In other words, mis-selecting a purely phonological competitor may reflect a lapse in attending both to information beyond the current word, therefore reflecting a highly-local, accessibility-driven production preference.